brunopenso/awscognitodemo-webapp/README.md

 After steps:

-- Go to the Amazon SES and verify the FROM e TO email of your tests
+- Go to the Amazon SES and verify the FROM and TO email of your tests
-- After you deploy the cloud formation will create a new user pool, so go back to your user pool and setup the lambda triggers to make it work all integrated

 Now that you have a user pool configured continue with the steps bellow.